jot2re/GMP-java/README.md

     abs(GMP input, GMP result)

-An example of using this library in java can be found in `example.java`
+An example of using this library in java can be found in `example.java` which can be run using `make example`